kaaproject/kaa/Programming-guide/Key-platform-features/Common-Type-Library/index.md

 CTs can be defined within these scopes: **system**, **tenant**, and **application**.
 Scopes impact the visibility of CTs.
 For example, a CT defined for [application]({{root_url}}Glossary/#kaa-application) A is not visible for application B.
-Any FQN is unique within its scope.
+Any FQN is unique within its CT scope.
-Attempting to create a CT with an FQN that already exists in the scope will result in an error.
+Attempting to create a CT with an FQN that already exists in the same scope will result in an error.

 >**IMPORTANT:** You can create a CT with an FQN that already exists in other scope, but this is not recommended.
 >Attempting to do so will result in a warning message.